David Copperfield (character): Novel in the first person, in the form of autobiography

 David Copperfield is the pivotal character of the novel David Copperfield by Charles Dickens.
 He is first introduced in the novel when he is born on a Friday in March in the early 19th century.
 The pet of his mother Clara Copperfield and faithful housekeeper Peggotty, David lives an idyllic life for the first few years, even though he is fatherless—his father, David Copperfield Sr., died 6 months before his son's birth.

 David's happy childhood is eventually marred by the arrival of his tyrannical stepfather, Edward Murdstone, and David suffers both physical and mental abuse from his new guardian.
 His mother is strongly discouraged from giving David any form of affection, and he is forbidden to consort with Peggotty or other children.

 After a particularly brutal beating, David is sent off to Salem House school for biting Murdstone.
 He is met on the road by Mr Mell, one of the teachers, who accompanies him to the school.
 Young David is forced to wear a sign on his back that warns other students and teachers he is a biter.
 He befriends an older boy, the arrogant but charming James Steerforth, and the humorous Tommy Traddles.
 David reveals personal information about Mr Mell to Steerforth, who gets the young teacher fired.

 When he learns that his mother is pregnant, David is very happy, and is able to see his mother and his (unnamed) baby brother during the holidays.
 Jane Murdstone is furious when she sees David holding the baby one day, and commands him never to touch Murdstone's child.
-Clara and Peggotty are still forbidden to treat David kindly (as the Murstones view this to be weakness) but are able to sneak occasional happy moments together.
+Clara and Peggotty are still forbidden to treat David kindly (as the Murdstones view this to be weakness) but are able to sneak occasional happy moments together.

 Another term at Salem House begins and David settles into his role as a student as best he can, despite the unorganized teaching and frequent lashings.
 On his ninth birthday the headmaster's wife informs David that his mother and half-brother have died, and David returns home for the funeral.
 Mr Murdstone and Jane, unwilling to care for the hated orphan, decide to send David to work in the family bottling factory.